dojo/widgets/src/select/README.md

 The simplest way to create an accessible select field that works across all browsers, devices, and assistive tech is to set `useNativeElement` to true.
 However, the custom element also sets appropriate ARIA attributes handles keyboard interactions.

-All instances of this widget should make use of the `label` property or a separate `label` node associated with the select's `widgetId` property.

 ### Internationalization Features

 Option text is handled through the `getOptionLabel` property.
 Localization is handled by the parent component and localized strings can be reactively passed in using this method.